mxguardian/Mail-SpamAssassin-Plugin-PDFInfo2/README.md

 Notable improvements:

+- Unlike the original plugin, this plugin can parse compressed data streams to analyze images and text
 - It can parse PDF's that are encrypted with a blank password
 - Several of the tests focus exclusively on page 1 of each document.
 This not only helps with performance but is a countermeasure against content stuffing
-- pdf2\_click\_ratio - Fires based on how much of page 1 is clickable.
-Based on preliminary testing, anything over 20% is likely spam, especially if there's only one link and the word count is low.
+- pdf2\_click\_ratio - Fires based on how much of page 1 is clickable (as a percentage of total page area)

 Encryption routines were made possible by borrowing some code from CAM::PDF by Chris Dolan